gdavies2736/Console-Finances/README.md

 For this project, I was given a set of financial records and tasked with analysing them.
 To do this, I needed to apply fundamental Javascript skills in order to process financial information and display the outputs in the console log.
 The results needed to consist of:
  - Total number of months. - Total profit over the entire period the dataset covered. - Average monthly change in profit/loss over the entire period. - Greatest monthly increase. - Greatest monthly decrease.

-The screenshot below shows how the console should look by the end of the project.

-￼

 Issues